 A. Preliminary Consultation: The Planning Board shall require a Preliminary Conceptual Consultation.
-At or prior to this meeting, the applicant shall submit a Sketch Plan.
+In accordance with the Planning Board schedule, the applicant shall submit a Sketch Plan.
 This should be done before any engineering needed for preliminary or final plans is begun.
 During the preliminary consultation, the Board and the applicant may discuss proposals in conceptual form only and in general terms such as desirability of types of development and proposals under the Master Plan and basic requirements for the submission of a subdivision application.

 B. Design Review: The Planning Board shall require a Design Review.
-At or prior to this meeting, the applicant shall submit a site analysis showing the surrounding area and the physical features and character of the site as specified by step one of the four-step design process.
+In accordance with the Planning Board schedule, the applicant shall submit a site analysis showing the surrounding area and the physical features and character of the site as specified by step one of the four-step design process.
 The design review may include more specific design and engineering details than the Preliminary Consultation and should include the four-step design process described in Section 603.10 below.
 Design review requires notice to abutters and other parties as identified in RSA 676:4,I(d).
 The Preliminary Consultation and the Design Review shall be separate and apart from formal consideration of the plan, and the time limits for the Board to act on a plan shall not apply until the formal application is submitted.